Best payment plans for real estate projects in

 For buyers, possession charges mark the completion

-can feel like a large expense at the end of the plan, it ensures that the
+While it can feel like a large expense at the end of the plan, it ensures that

-property comes with all essential utilities and services.
-However, buyers are
+the property comes with all essential utilities and services.
+However, buyers

 (e.g., maintenance deposits, meter installation fees, or advance service